peteruede/C-program-to-convert-decimal-number-to-binary/README.md

 # C-program-to-convert-decimal-number-to-binary
-A simple program in C that converts any inputted decimal number to its binary equivalent
+ENCODER= A simple program in C that converts any inputted decimal number to its binary equivalent